Śramaṇa: Comparison of philosophies

 The śramaṇa traditions subscribed to diverse Indian philosophies, significantly disagreeing with each other as well as with the six schools of orthodox Hindu philosophy.
 The differences ranged from a belief that every individual has a soul (self, atman) to asserting that there is no soul, from axiological merit in a frugal ascetic life to that of a hedonistic life, from a belief in rebirth to asserting that there is no rebirth.

-A denial of the epistemic authority of the Vedas and Upanishads was one of the several differences between Sramanic philosophies and orthodox Hinduism.
-Jaini states that while authority of vedas, belief in a creator, path of ritualism and social system of heredity ranks, made up the cornerstones of Brahminical schools, the path of ascetic self-mortification was the main characteristic of all the Sramanic schools.
+A denial of the scriptural authority of the Vedas and rejection of Upanishadic doctrine of the absolute Brahman was one of the several differences between shramanic philosophies and orthodox Hinduism.
+Jaini states that while authority of vedas, belief in a creator, path of ritualism and social system of heredity ranks, made up the cornerstones of Brahminical schools, the path of asceticism was the chief characteristic of all the shramanic schools.
 (Note: According to Rahul Sankrityayan, the 7th-century CE Buddhist scholar Dharmakirti wrote: